Uni-Hand: Universal Hand Motion Forecasting in Egocentric Views

 \subsubsection{Public Datasets}

 We follow the setups of the prior works~\cite{bao2023uncertainty,ma2025mmtwin} to organize EgoPAT3D-DT, H2O-PT, and HOT3D-Clips datasets.
 Please refer to Supp.
-Mat., Sec.~A for more details.
-To further demonstrate how our Uni-Hand supports the downstream action anticipation, early action recognition, and action recognition tasks, we organize the Epic-Kitchens-55 dataset following the splits of OCT~\cite{liu2022joint}.
+Mat., Sec.~A for more details. \myblue{For Ego4D, we attend to the 5-frame annotated clip with unconstrained head motions for each prediction in its future hand prediction benchmark, and let all the evaluated approaches receive the first three frames (three frames preceding the pre-condition frame) as input to predict the hand locations in the subsequent two frames (pre-condition frame and contact frame).} To further demonstrate how our Uni-Hand supports the downstream action anticipation, early action recognition, and action recognition tasks, we organize the Epic-Kitchens-55 dataset following the splits of OCT~\cite{liu2022joint}.
 The evaluation paradigm for the downstream action anticipation task is illustrated in Fig.~\ref{fig:action_anticipation}.
 As shown in Fig.~\ref{fig:action_anticipation}(a), we select the widely-used and off-the-shelf action anticipation framework, RU-LSTM~\cite{furnari2020rolling}, to present the feature enhancement from our HMF method.
 Concretely, we first train Uni-Hand with annotated hand center waypoints in Epic-Kitchens-55, leading to a good HMF capability as depicted in Fig.~\ref{fig:action_anticipation}(b).
 Afterwards, when implementing downstream action anticipation, we directly add the HM features (latents recovered by HMF diffusion of Uni-Hand) to the modality-specific features from the vanilla RU-LSTM.
 The combined features are further processed by the following rolling-unrolling operations through R-LSTM and U-LSTM.
 Then we optimize RU-LSTM for the action anticipation task, by minimizing the loss between the predicted action categories (linearly transformed from U-LSTM outputs) and the ground-truth labels.
 Note that we consider the modality-specific branches of RU-LSTM, i.e., the RGB branch and the flow branch, to demonstrate that our HMF method can enhance both RGB and flow features for higher anticipation accuracy.
 We do not use the object branch of RU-LSTM due to the mismatch in channel dimensions between HMF latents and object features.
 The feature enhancement operations for early action recognition and action recognition tasks are similar to action anticipation, while we only consider the ANTICIPATION period of RU-LSTM and discard its ENCODING period.
 Please refer more details about RU-LSTM structures to the original paper~\cite{furnari2020rolling}.